viraj892/SudokoVOandSA/README.md

 # SudokoVOandSA
-A sudoku solving AI agent using Vertext ordering and Simulated Annealing
+A sudoku solving AI agent using Vertex ordering and Simulated Annealing

 Test cases for 3 levels of difficulty are provided along with source code